Skip to main content

 When adding MIDI Cues to a song in Playback, cues can be added to any of the 8 available MIDI Buses.
 Control the MIDI routing of these buses in the MIDI settings.

-Select MIDI Output Port
+Select a Port

 Select MIDI Channel